Go

 in his trembling hands.
 Yorzl sat

 in the back seat cowering in Shizwit’s embrace.
-Shizwit, who thought of herself as the Key Master now, was
+Shizwit, who thought of herself as the Key Master now, was surprisingly

-surprisingly calm, a faint smile playing on her face.
-She had watched with quiet mirth as Rifkin’s wreath blew
+She had watched with quiet mirth as Rifkin’s wreath blew past.

 Hoping